 Dr Chua Yu Kim Dennis

-Dr Dennis Chua, ear, nose and throat surgeon at Mount Elizabeth Hospital, explains what happens when food goes down the wrong pipe, and the most common scenarios where it happens.
+Dr Dennis Chua, ear, nose and throat specialist at Mount Elizabeth Hospital, talks about the thyroid and the common conditions associated with it.

 The thyroid gland is a butterfly shaped gland in the neck which secretes a hormone that helps the body use energy and keeps the brain, heart, muscles and other organs working as they should.

 Thyroid nodules (lumps) can develop in thyroid glands and are common.
 It is estimated that 1 in 20 patients will have a thyroid nodule that can be felt.
 Thyroid nodules are more common in women than in men.
 However, if a male has a thyroid nodule, the chance of him developing thyroid cancer is higher.

 Patients frequently ask if a thyroid nodule or malignancy is caused by smoking, diet or lifestyle.
 The simple answer would be no. Most thyroid nodules grow spontaneously.
 Genetics can possibly be a factor, since thyroid nodules have been noted to run in families.
 Radiation exposure especially during childhood may also increase the risk of thyroid nodules and cancer, though this is an uncommon cause.

 Besides the presence of a neck lump that tends to move with swallowing, there are frequently no other symptoms.
 Most patients with a thyroid nodule will have a normal thyroid hormone level and thus will not have symptoms of excessive (hyperthyroidism) or inadequate thyroid hormone levels (hypothyroidism).